pdzaffina/devops_learning_path/The_Phoenix_Project_Lesson_Plan.md

 * Bill jokes about a career ending outage and acknowledges that it's a thing.
 Is it that bad where we work?
 > "Because they're likely art or music majors, not people with a technology background, they'll publicly promise the impossible and IT will have to figure out how to deliver."
 * sound familiar to you"
+* Is IT in a dingy area where you work?
+* TV reference: *The IT Crowd*